Madeleine Hunt-Ehrlich: Awards and recognition

 Hunt-Ehrlich is the recipient of several awards such as a 2022 Creative Capital Award in Experimental Film, Narrative Film, a 2022 Caribbean Cultural Institute Fellowship, 2020 Jerome Hill Artist Fellowship, a 2019 Rema Hort Mann Award, a 2019 UNDO/Ford Foundation Fellowship, a 2015 TFI Future Filmmaker Award, and a Princess Grace Award 2014 Graduate Film Scholarship.

 In 2020, she was a finalist for the Biennale College Cinema, from the Venice Film Festival.
 Hunt-Ehrlich's has also received support from San Francisco Film Society's Rainin Grant for the screenwriting phase of the feature film The Ballad of Suzanne Césaire.

+Hunt-Ehrlich is a recipient of the 2026 Guggenheim Fellowship in Film-Video.